כ Computer Architecture - Dr. G. Tel-Zur

-Introduction and fundamental concepts, ISA and MIPS, MIPS architecture, Single-cycle and Multi-cycle CPU, Pipeline architecture, Memory Hierarchy, Exceptions, Caches, Parallelization (instruction level, data level and multi-threading).The officieal syllabus is available in the course Moodle
+Introduction and fundamental concepts, ISA and RISC-V, RISC-V architecture, Single-cycle and Multi-cycle CPU, Pipeline architecture, Memory Hierarchy, Exceptions, Caches, Parallelization (instruction level, data level and multi-threading).The officieal syllabus is available in the course Moodle

 1